-All job descriptions will be kept in the Office of Career Services and Cooperative Education, room B236.
+All job descriptions will be kept in the Office of Career Services and Cooperative Education, Cohen Hall 203.
 Qualified Federal Work Study applicants will be referred to community service agencies for interviews.
 CCM cannot guarantee applicants for all posted vacancies.

 What are the criteria for student participation in the Community Service Program?

 To be eligible for the Federal Work Study/Community Service Program, a student must: